gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption muttered.
 Boots, overall, shirt and undershirt—finally his underwear, which he stuffed into one of his boots along with his socks.
-He swung his legs up onto the workbench and lay back.
+He swung his legs up onto the workbench and lay back, trying and failing not to feel naked.

 "This one will be right here,"
 Dockety said.